 We all know how crucial it is to wear sunscreen.
-Not only is it key in preventing sunburn, but it can prevent the onset of sun damage, which leads to a more rapid aging process for our skin.
+It prevents sunburn and minimizes sun damage, slowing down the aging process for our skin.

 But in the past few years, the things we know about SPF have dramatically changed.

 But one thing’s for sure: we should be wearing sunscreen every single day--even on the days we’re wearing makeup.

 And there is a method to wearing sunscreen properly.

 Let’s start with the types of sunscreen you can use.

 Mineral Sunscreen and Chemical Sunscreen: What’s the Difference?

 As you may be aware, there are two major categories of sunscreen: there’s chemical sunscreen, and then there’s physical, or mineral-based sunscreen.

 It boils down to your sunscreen's active ingredients, like oxybenzone, octisalate, and homosalate, triggering a chemical reaction when UV light contacts your skin.
 Essentially, these active ingredients cause UV light to be converted into heat, which quickly dispels from your skin.

 Physical sunscreens use minerals like zinc oxide and titanium dioxide to create a barrier on your skin, filtering out harmful rays like a breathable shield.